kubecost/docs/custom-prom.md

 __Implementation Steps__

 1. Copy [values.yaml](https://github.com/kubecost/cost-analyzer-helm-chart/blob/master/cost-analyzer/values.yaml) and update the following parameters:

-   - `promtheus.fqdn` to match your local Prometheus with this format `http://<prometheus-server-service-name>.<prometheus-server-namespace>.svc.cluster.local`
+   - `prometheus.fqdn` to match your local Prometheus with this format `  http://<prometheus-server-service-name>.<prometheus-server-namespace>.svc.cluster.local`
    - `prometheus.enabled` set to `false`

    Pass this updated file to the Kubecost helm install command with `--values values.yaml`